zaphar/jeremy.marzhillstudios.com/content/perception-is-sticky.md

 ## Recognizing their own perception

-Great leaders also recognize they also have perceptions that can be just as sticky as the people they lead.
+Great leaders recognize they also have perceptions that can be just as sticky as the people they lead.
 If the problem is that your perception is out of line with reality, then you won't be able to work to keep others perception in line with reality.
 We have just as much of a tendency toward confirmation bias, and we need to work just as hard to counteract it.
 Sometimes, when the perceptions of those you lead differ from yours it's because you are the one who needs an adjustment.